Containers for HPC

 **Example on Grace, batch job**

-Create a file named singularity_pull.sh:
+Create a file named `singularity_pull.sh`:

 On a login node,

-Interact with container
+### Interact with container <a href="#interact-with-container" id="interact-with-container"></a>

-make sure you are on a compute node: srun --pty --time=00:30:00 --mem=10G --ntasks=1 bash -i
+srun --pty --time=00:30:00 --mem=10G --ntasks=1 bash -i

 When a container image file is in place at HPRC, it can be used to control your environment for doing computation tasks.

-These examples use a container image almalinux.sif from https://hub.docker.com/_/almalinux, which is a lightweight derivative of the Redhat OS.
+These examples use a container image `almalinux.sif` from <https://hub.docker.com/_/almalinux>, which is a lightweight derivative of the Redhat OS.

 The shell command allows you to spawn a new shell within your container and interact with it one command at a time.
-Don't forget to exit when you're done.
+Don't forget to `exit` when you're done.

 Example:

-Executing commands
+#### Executing commands <a href="#executing-commands" id="executing-commands"></a>

 The *exec* command allows you to execute a custom command within a container by specifying the image file and the command.